emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# February 2026 Meetup
+# March 2026 Meetup

-The next official Meetup will be on February 25th at c-base and remote.
-No talks yet – if you want to give a talk you're very welcome.
+The next official Meetup will be on March 25th at c-base and remote.
-There might be an in-person-only meetup before, if so, it will be announced on the mailing list.
+Probably there will be lightning talks, a few minutes each.

+Next in-person-only meetup is on Tuesday, March 10th.

 ### Location